 We get it that reptiles aren’t everyone’s idea of a cuddly pet.
 Nevertheless, nearly 6 million American households have opened their homes to a reptilian companion.
-Things haven’t always worked out well, with the proliferation of Burmese Pythons in Florida a case in point.
+Things haven’t always worked out well, with the proliferation of Burmese pythons in Florida a case in point.
 Bearded Dragons are popular pets that are relatively new to the scene.

 Like many exotic animals, myths come with the territory.
-And there’s a lot of silliness surrounding Bearded Dragons, thanks to the Internet.
+And there’s a lot of silliness surrounding bearded dragons, thanks to the Internet.
 Our mission is to set the record straight and separate fact from fiction for these reptiles.
 We hope that you’ll think of them differently after we have our run at the myth-busting.

-7 Myths & Misconceptions About Bearded Dragons
+The 7 Myths & Misconceptions About Bearded Dragons

-1. Bearded Dragons Are Nasty and Mean
+1. Bearded Dragons Are Aggressive

 This one is probably the first one you’ll hear.
-And as every Bearded Dragon owner will tell you, it’s horsefeathers.
+And as every bearded dragon owner will tell you, it’s horsefeathers.
 Maybe it’s the name that has given them a bad rap.
-It sounds scary.
-Doesn’t it?
+It sounds scary, doesn’t it?
 At least that’s what all those fairy tales told us.
 The truth is that these lizards shatter the image of mean—given that you handle them frequently.

 2. It’s Illegal to Own a Bearded Dragon

 This myth is another one that belongs on the cutting room floor.
 Yes, some places, such as Delaware and Arkansas, will allow you to have them without a permit.
-Perhaps, this misconception stems from the fact that it shares the same name as Komodo Dragons, which are usually illegal to own.
+Perhaps, this misconception stems from the fact that it shares the same name as Komodo dragons, which are usually illegal to own.
 The devil is in the details, as they say.

 3. Bearded Dragons Only Eat Bugs

 Perhaps every kid has heard their mom say that she doesn’t want a lizard and bugs in their house.
 That is another misconception.
-You’d be more correct to call the Bearded Dragon an opportunistic omnivore.
+You’d be more correct to call the bearded dragon an opportunistic omnivore.
 It eats what it can find, whether it’s crickets, greens, or even the occasional mouse.
 A diverse diet is probably better anyway for the reptile to meet its nutritional needs.

 4. Bearded Dragons Are Hard to Keep

-Bearded Dragons are easy to keep, making them an excellent transition from beginner species, such as Anoles.
+Bearded dragons are easy to keep, making them an excellent transition from beginner species, such as anoles.
 Their needs for an aquarium, heating element, and cleaning bedding are the same.
 The difference is that you’re dealing with a larger animal that also lives a lot longer.

-5. You Can’t Interact with Your Bearded Dragon
+5. You Can’t Interact With Your Bearded Dragon

 We don’t often think of reptiles as animals that you can handle—not!
-You can pick up snakes and lizards, such as the Bearded Dragon.
+You can pick up snakes and lizards, such as the bearded dragon.
 They are welcome to it.
 To be honest, they are probably grooving on your body heat, too, being cold-blooded.
 It’s an essential part of taming your pet to interact with it frequently.